Becoming incapacitated is never easy to think about.

 What is the Power of Attorney?

-Power of Attorney (POA) is a type of document that allows you to act on behalf of a loved one regarding certain legal matters.
+Power of Attorney (POA) is a type of power of attorney document or POA document that allows you to act on behalf of a loved one regarding certain legal matters.
 Essentially, giving someone POA allows them to sign contracts, pay bills, manage finances, make medical decisions and perform other legal duties on your behalf.
 It is distinct from a living will, which outlines a person’s desires regarding end-of-life medical treatments.
 POA, while it can involve medical decisions, instead puts the onus of decision-making on a trusted agent.
 Agent, in this case, refers to the person granted power of attorney, allowing them to make decisions and fulfill certain duties on behalf of someone else, known as the donor or principal.

 Power of attorney is defined by what powers the donor (or principal) provides to their agent.
 Or, in other words, how long those powers last, and what the agent is allowed to do on a person’s behalf.

 Traditionally, Power of Attorney comes into effect immediately, which is good for business purposes, but generally inappropriate in the context of caregiving.
 To be able to establish POA in the first place, the donor must be deemed mentally capable.
 If the potential donor is incapacitated or otherwise deemed incapable of providing proper consent, then it’s impossible to establish POA without complicated legal document proceedings.
 That’s where a springing power of attorney comes in.

 Springing Power of Attorney is a type of POA that comes into effect once certain circumstances are met, such as the incapacitation of the donor.
 Springing POAs are usually durable power of attorney (more on that later), but cannot be invoked before the triggering event occurs.
 Springing POAs are good for long-term planning, but can create some issues when ‘incapacity’ is not clearly defined, such as in cases involving more subtle cognitive decline, so use this option with caution.